dayanacavalcante/Anti-Spam-Filter/README.md

 Name: 0, dtype: object
 ```

-Through the histogram note that there are more characters in spam messages:
+Through the _histogram_ note that there are more characters in spam emails:
 ![](/Chart/Histogram.png)

 ### _Data Processing_